 Note: While this program is being offered virtually so is accessible anywhere, priority will be given to teaching artists in the Philadelphia region.
 If you are outside of Philadelphia and interested in opportunities for this training, you can sign up for updates here or email us to find out about bringing the training to your community.

 Structure of the Training: Over the course of five, 4-hour sessions, a cohort of up to 12 teaching artists will deeply engage in rigorous presentations by leaders in trauma-informed practice and its application in a range of artistic disciplines.
 Participants will be required to complete outside reading and reflection questions and, when possible, test the strategies they are learning in real time in their classrooms.

-Teaching Artists must commit to attend all five, 4-hour training sessions to be held via Zoom conferencing on Mondays from 5:00-9:00 pm.
-Independent work will be assigned from 5:00-5:30 with live class beginning at 5:30 each week.
+Teaching Artists must commit to attend all five, 4-hour training sessions to be held via Zoom conferencing on Saturdays from 9am - 1pm.
+Independent work will be assigned from 9 - 9:30am with live class beginning at 9:30am each week.